 Gilding is an art unto itself.
+It is an exacting and time consuming one.
 An artists confidence begins with using the finest tools and materials.
 He practices patience and methodology for the best possible results.
 My gilding skills are the result of a short apprenticeship with the well known Cape Cod woodcarver, Mr. Paul White, and a course in gilding from the Rhode Island School of Design with John Philibert of the Smithsonian.
-I have been gilding since 1995 and am a member of the Society of Gilders.
+I have been gilding since 1995 and I am member of the Society of Gilders.

 - To see some weathervanes being built, visit the Blog.

 - Weathervane crafting techniques are as varied as their subjects.
 This page describes some of my personal techniques.
 For more information on other techniques and styles, please read the article “Selecting A Weathervane“.

 - Visit the Finishes page for more information on the variety and their details.

 - Bio and Portfolio – Weathervanes by David Ferro

 - If you would like to learn how to gold leaf I offer a Gilding Weathervanes Workshop.

 - Discover more about Weathervanes in the Reading List.